lostomato/Cordova-NewsReader/README.md

 * chose different news resource
 User can chose different resource in setting.

+* check app installation data in database
+As admin you can see how many user have installed this app.

+* check version and update
+User can check if there is a newer version and update this app.

 * login and comment (still in development)
 User can register and login, also leave a comment to certain news.